squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

 #language en

+ {i} details labeled ENFORCED are checked and forced by source testing mechanisms.

 == C++ source formatting guidelines ==

  * 4-space indentation, no tabs
- * TBD.
-We are working on an ''astyle'' wrapper that formats the code without breaking it.
+ * We have an ''astyle'' wrapper that formats the code without breaking it.
+ * If you have astyle version 1.22 or later please format your changes with ~/scripts/formater.pl

 == Mandatory coding rules ==

-  * Document, at least briefly, every new type, member, or global.
+  * Document, at least briefly, every new type, class, member, or global.
+Doxygen format is appreciated.
   * The Big Three: Every class that has one of (Destructor, copy constructor, assignment operator) must have all three.
 This includes base and derived classes.
+  * Naming conventions as covered in [[Features/SourceLayout]] are to be used.

 == Suggested coding rules ==

   * Use internally consistent naming scheme (see below for choices).
-  * Words in global names and all type names are capitalized, including the first word.
-This includes class types, global variables, static class members, and macros.
+  * Words in global names and all type names are CamelCase capitalized:
-  * Words in other names should be capitalized after the first word.
+   * including the first word.
+   * acronyms are to be downcased to fit (ie Http)
+   * This includes class types, global variables, static class members, and macros.
-  * Use const qualifiers in declarations.
+  * Use const qualifiers in declarations as much as appropriate.
   * Use bool for boolean types.
   * Avoid macros.
   * Do not start names with an underscore